 The first graduation was the June 22, 1981, with the pioneering class “More Than Conquerors” composed of twelve students.
 It was the same year that the International Board of the Foursquare denomination officially recognized FTI, retroactively, as the educational institution for training Hispanic Foursquare ministers.

-FTI developed two ministerial programs: the Ministerial Diploma, three years of study and the Bachelor of Christian Ministry, four years of study.
+FTI developed two ministerial programs: the Associate in Ministry, 2 years of study and the Bachelor of Christian Ministry, 3 years of study.
 Over the years FTI has also developed a Continuing Education Program that operates during the summer months.
-As a pioneer institution, the FTI has graduated pastors, Christian educators, missionaries, evangelists, and church planters within and beyond the Hispanic community in Southern
+As a pioneer institution, the FTI has graduated pastors, Christian educators, missionaries, evangelists, and church planters within and beyond the Hispanic community in Southern California.